-I am submitting this amended testimony to include 2 examples of client stories illustrating the need for swift action to better reign in abusive practices and to update our current exemption laws:
+Before addressing the specifics of the bill, I'd like to share 2 examples of client stories illustrating the need for swift action to better rein-in abusive practices and to update our current garnishment protection laws:

-Our client had medical debt from taking his child to the emergency room when she was having a severe asthma attack.
+1) Our client had medical debt from taking his child to the emergency room when she was having a severe asthma attack.
 The debt was an illegal debt to begin with.
-It should have been billed to Medicaid but wasn't, and the Dad tried everything he could think of to get the hospital to stop collecting from him and to bill OHP, but was unsuccessful.
-The debt was sent to collections, and the Dad got a summons to go to court about the debt.
-English was not his first language, he did not understand the notices well.
+It should have been billed to Medicaid, but wasn't.
+Our client tried everything he could think of to get the hospital to stop trying to collect from him and to bill OHP for the covered medical expense.
+Our client was unsuccessful in his efforts and the debt was sent to collections.
+Our client then informed the collection agency that the debt was not his, and should instead have been billed to insurance.
+These efforts were also to no avail, and our client got a summons to go to court about the debt.
+English was not his first language, and he did not understand the notices well.
 He sought our help.
-Only because we intervened, was he able to avoid a default judgment against him.
+Only because we intervened, was our client able to avoid a default judgment against him.
 His daughter knew that he got a court summons because of debt from her visit to the hospital, and she was so afraid she was the cause of her Dad getting in trouble that she didn't ever want to get medical care again, for fear she would cause the family more debt and harm.
+Under the current Unlawful Debt Collection Practices Act, there is no means to hold either the hospital or the collection agency accountable for this kind of inappropriate collection of a debt they each had reason to believe should not have existed.
+And in order to bring a UDCPA claim, the client would have to risk the threat of having to pay for the corporation's legal fees should he not prevail.
+If our client had not gotten help before a judgment was entered against him, his bank account and wages would have been garnished at extreme amounts, leaving him unable to care for his family or meet their basic needs.

-Another client was a single mother of four young children and the sole income earner for her family.
+2) Another client was a single mother of four young children and the sole income earner for her family.
 She was working for about \$14/hour at a fast-food restaurant in a mall, when her wages were garnished.
 She struggled to make ends meet for her family before garnishment; suffering garnishment of a significant % of her take-home pay left the family going to food pantries and unable to make ends meet.
 The garnishment plunged the family deeper into poverty, with a significant negative impact on our client and her children, making it more likely she would need to take on additional debt and less likely she could keep up with her expenses moving forward.
+The current garnishment laws allowed all but \$254/week of our client's wages to be garnished.
+The purpose of protecting a minimum amount of wages in a debtor's paycheck is to encourage stability of employment and ability to maintain bare minimum needs.
+In today's economy, it is indisputable that \$254/week is insufficient to make ends meet.